 Keeping your car in a garage solves many of the hassles of winter driving.
-You don’t have spend extra time chipping off layers of ice from the wind shield.
+You don’t have to spend extra time chipping off layers of ice from the windshield.
 Your interior lasts longer because of less sun exposure.

 But a heated garage is actually bad for your car because they speed up the rusting process.
 Rust is a chemical process of oxidation.
 Heat speeds up chemical reactions.
 Keeping your car in a heated garage allows the water and salt on your car to do their damage faster.

 You thought we weren’t going to mention this, didn’t you?
 No, seriously, sticking to your manufacturers’ recommendations for oil changes is the single best and most important step you can take to ensure your car lasts as long as possible.
 It’s so important, we’ll mention it even though we promised not to.